bitPogo/kfixture/docs/src/usage/customization.md

     For numbers the default range goes over the entire range of the type.
     Chars however will be chosen between ` ` (32) and `~` (126).

-If you want simply to express that you want only positive/negative Number, KFixture allows a short cut for that:
+If you want simply to express that you want only positive/negative number, KFixture has a short cut for that:

 ```kotlin
 class MySpec {